What Is the Noble Eightfold Path? (And How to Actually Practice It)

 Practice is like sailing against the current; if you don't advance, you retreat.
 Afflictions are habits that have existed since beginningless time.
 To change them requires continuous effort.
 Working by fits and starts will not do.

-These four aspects are actually the complete framework of "ceasing evil and practicing good."
+These four aspects form a complete framework for "ceasing harm and cultivating good."

 Effort is not blind effort, but effort with direction and method.
 The direction of effort is liberation, and the method of effort is the other seven factors of the path.
 Effort is also not asceticism, not pushing yourself too hard.
 It is a continuous and stable application of effort, like a marathon rather than a sprint.